 Discussion

 Both primexine formation and membrane undulation are involved in pollen wall ornamentation [56].
 Thin or absent primexine is usually found in callose deficient mutants, such as cals5, cdkg1 and arf17 mutants [43, 48, 50], suggesting that callose may provide a surface against which primexine is deposited or act as a source of glucose for primexine formation.
 In pat anthers, the primexine matrix still thickens normally at stage 7 (Fig 3Q-3S), and the expression of genes required for primexine formation is not affected (Fig 4B), suggesting that the reduced callose wall of pat may affect primexine for exine patterning through other routes.
-The primexine mixture consists of branched and unbranched polysaccharides[15, 26], and these polysaccharide compositions are not stable [57].
+The primexine is described to be a polysaccharide material [15, 26], and the mixture of these polysaccharides is not stable [57].
 Recently, it has been reported that polysaccharide materials tend toward demixing in the primexine, leading to spatially modulated phase separation.
 When primexine separation is in different states, it will form different templates for pollen wall deposition.
 It is speculated that membrane undulation in the vicinity of the callose wall induces this phase separation, and that components, including sporopollenin polymers and cellulose fibrils, arrest the phase separation [58].
 We speculate that the reduced callose wall, straight membrane, and early appearance of sporopollenin precursors in pat may alter the phase-separation process in the primexine, leading to a change in exine patterning.

 15. Heslop-Harrison J. Pollen wall development.
 The succession of events in the growth of intricately patterned pollen walls is described and discussed.
 Science.
 1968;161(3838):230-7.
 PubMed PMID: 5657325.